 - Many tourist places sell marzipan balls (Mozartkugeln) and Mozart-themed marzipan chocolate as souvenirs.
 You can get more or less the exact same thing much (much) cheaper in the conventional supermarkets

 - Schnitzel is a useful menu item for comparing prices between restaurants, since nearly every place offers them.
-Just be sure you’re comparing like with like, since veal schnitzel (the original) costs significantly more than pork schnitzel or turkey schnitzel (the more common dishes)
+Just be sure you’re comparing like with like, since veal schnitzel (the traditional original option) costs significantly more than pork schnitzel or turkey schnitzel (the far more common options)

 - A lot of restaurants offer inexpensive fixed-menu options, particularly at lunchtimes